Saudi Arabia warns foreign workers: get the right visa or get out

 Early this year Riyadh started an unprecedented crackdown on expatriates who were working for a different company than that listed on their residence visa or were employed in a different professional field.

-On November 4 the crackdown will resume after a seven-month grace period, and the Labor Ministry said on Tuesday it would form inspection teams to raid companies while Interior Ministry officials check papers on the street.
+On Nov.
+4 the crackdown will resume after a seven-month grace period, and the Labour Ministry said on Tuesday it would form inspection teams to raid companies while Interior Ministry officials check papers on the street.

 Arab News newspaper reported last month that 5.3 million foreign workers had put their papers in order since April.
 Hundreds of thousands of others left the country during that time, officials have said.